ANNUAL INTERNATIONAL STOCK ASSESSMENT REVIEW WORKSHOP, UNIVERSITY OF CAPE TOWN, MONDAY 2 TO FRIDAY 6 DECEMBER 2019

 Attendees are asked to bring their own copies of documents (found on the website above) to the meeting as they will not be made available in other forms.
-However, for technical reasons, there may be some documents which cannot be made available in this way; these will be emailed to those who advise attendance as requested below, and a limited number of hard copies will be available during the workshop.
+However, for technical reasons, there may be some documents which cannot be made available in this way; these will be emailed to those who advise attendance as requested below, and a limited number of hard copies of these will be available at the workshop.

 Because of the need to maintain a workshop type interaction, chairs will limit discussion during each session primarily to panel members and selected key contributors who will sit at a central table.
 However, others are welcome to attend, and their interventions will be entertained in the discussions to the extent that time permits.

 Inter alia for catering purposes, and for provision of some documents as indicated above, we need to assess/document likely attendance.
 Could those wishing to attend part or all of the event please send an email to Di Loureiro email@example.com copied to firstname.lastname@example.org, indicating the topics for which you wish to attend (this is not necessary for those who wish to attend the final Friday lay summary session only).